Lifestyle changes after treatment for prostate cancer

 Can I lower my risk of the cancer growing or coming back?

-Most people want to know if there are certain lifestyle changes they can make to reduce their risk of cancer growing or coming back.
-Unfortunately, for most cancers there is little solid evidence to guide people.
-This doesn't mean that nothing will help – it's just that for the most part this is an area that hasn't been well studied.
+Most people want to know if they can make certain lifestyle changes to reduce their risk of cancer growing or coming back.
+Unfortunately, for most cancers there isn’t much solid evidence to guide people.
+This doesn’t mean that nothing will help – it’s just that for the most part this is an area that hasn’t been well studied.
 Most studies have looked at lifestyle changes as ways of preventing cancer in the first place, not slowing it down or keeping it from coming back.

-Some recent research has suggested that men who exercise regularly after treatment may live longer than those who don't.
-It's not clear exactly how much activity might be needed, but more seems to be better.
-More vigorous activity may also be more helpful than less vigorous activity.
+Some recent research has suggested that men who exercise regularly after treatment may live longer than those who don’t.
+It’s not clear exactly how much activity might be needed, but more seems to be better.
+More intense activity may also be more helpful than less intense activity.
 Further studies are needed to follow up on these findings.

-Other recent research has suggested that men who smoke are more likely to have their prostate cancer come back than men who don't smoke.
-More research is needed to see if quitting smoking is helpful, although quitting is already known to have a number of other health benefits.
+Other recent research has suggested that men who smoke are more likely to have their prostate cancer come back than men who don’t smoke.
+More research is needed to see if it helps to quit smoking, although quitting is already known to have a number of other health benefits.